Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 The system allows users to exchange values without intermediaries, maintaining integrity and transparency through advanced cryptographic processes.

-Blockchain as a technological basis
+Blockchain as a technological base

 Decentralization and security

-Furthermore, critical security is achieved through advanced cryptography that protects transactions and maintains user privacy.
+Additionally, critical security is achieved through advanced cryptography that protects transactions and maintains user privacy.

 Digital wallets and cryptographic keys